jazzsequence/museum-core/readme.md

 * fixed generator
 * updated language files
 * added some theme tags
-* fixed user meta issue in comments
+* fixed user meta issue in comments (thanks @anemoone & @alchymyth)
+* fixes an issue with links in the footer not linking correctly (thanks @anemoone)

 ### Version 1.0.6